 Entrepreneurs deserve a fair chance at business ownership

-The CFPB and other federal agencies help ensure equal credit opportunities by enforcing the Equal Credit Opportunity Act (ECOA).
-ECOA makes it illegal for a creditor to discriminate based on certain characteristics during any aspect of a credit transaction—including those related to business loans.
+The CFPB and other government agencies help ensure equal credit opportunities by enforcing the Equal Credit Opportunity Act (ECOA), which applies to both business and consumer credit.
+ECOA makes it illegal for a lender to discriminate based on a business owner’s race, sex, religion and other characteristics in any aspect of new and existing business loans.